golazy/golazy/lazyaction/NOTES.md

 * Create the routes
 * Takes care of the params and filters
 * Create the actions from the controller
-* Conf is in ResourceDefinition
+* Conf is in Resource

 Action